lieszkol/november-gallery/README.md

 <details>
 <summary>Read more...</summary>

 Although you can use any folder structure that you'd like, we recommend that you create a folder and create separate folders underneath that folder to store your albums.
+You can optionally create a "root" folder to store (subfolders of) images, and a separate "root" folder to store videos, and even a third "root" folder to store images for your blog.
 We also recommend not to use spaces in folder names - it's better to use dashes or underscores instead.
 Also, it is customary to use lowercase when creating folders for publishing on the web.

 So, your folder structure may look like this: